Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Error Floor Analysis of LMP Algorithms

 \subsection{Error Analysis for LMP Algorithms}

 The error of LMP algorithm comes from two types of decoding failure.
 The first type of decoding failure is due to unverified symbols.
-The second one is caused by the FV.
-To understand the performance of LMP algorithms, we analyze these types of failure separately.
-Note that when we analyze each error type, we neglect the interaction for the simplicity of analysis.
+The second one is caused by FV.
+To understand the performance of LMP algorithms, we analyze these two types separately.
+When we analyze each error type, we neglect the interaction for simplicity.

-The FV's can be classified into two types.
+FV's can be classified into two types.
 The first type is, as \cite{my_ref:luby_and_mitz} mentions, when the error magnitudes in a single check sum to zero; we call this type-I FV.
 For single-element lists, it occurs with probability roughly $1/q$ (i.e., the chance that two uniform random symbols are equal).
 For multiple lists with multiple entries, we analyze the FV probability under the assumption that no list contains the correct symbol.
 In this case, each list is uniform on the $q-1$ incorrect symbols.
 For $m$ lists of size $s_{1},\ldots,s_{m}$, the type-I FV probability is given by $1-\binom{q-1}{s_{1},s_{2},\cdots,s_{m}}\big/\prod_{i=1}^{m}\binom{q-1}{s_{i}}$.
 In general, the Birthday paradox applies and the FV probability is roughly $s^{2}\binom{m}{2}/q$ for large $q$ and equal size lists.